unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 **M**odel, **V**iew, **U**pdate, e**X**tended (**MVUX**) is an evolution of the MVU design pattern, that encourages unidirectional flow of immutable data.
 MVUX supports data binding, bringing together the best of the MVU and MVVM design patterns.

-In summary MVUX utilizes its powerful code-generation engine to generate a bindable proxy for each Model, which holds the state information of the data, as well as a bindable proxy for entities where needed.
+MVUX uses a source code generator to generate bindable proxies for each Model.
+Additional proxies may be generated for other entities where needed.
 Bindable proxies are used as a bridge that enables immutable entities to work with the WinUI data-binding engine.
 The states in the Model are monitored for data-binding changes, at which point the objects will be **recreated** fresh instead of simply changing their properties.

-Thus, with less code typed, we can have a more efficient and practical result.

 ## Learning MVUX by samples